 Interested in using this conversation guide?
-Click here to register your conversation with us!
+Click here to tell us about it!

 Cronyism is a term describing an economy in which success in business depends on close relationships between business people and government officials.
-It may be exhibited by favoritism in the distribution of legal permits, government grants, special tax breaks, etc. Cronyism is believed to arise when political cronyism spills over into the business world; self-serving friendships and family ties between businessmen and the government influence the economy and society to the extent that it corrupts public-serving economic and political ideals.
+It may be exhibited by favoritism in the distribution of legal permits, government grants, special tax breaks, etc. Cronyism is believed to arise when political cronyism spills over into the business world; self serving friendships and family ties between businessmen and the government influence the economy and society to the extent that it corrupts public-serving economic and political ideals.
 Crony capitalism is a term describing an economy in which success in business depends on close relationships between business people and government officials.

 Background Information:While you don’t need to be an expert on this topic, sometimes people want background information.
 Our partner, AllSides, has prepared a variety of articles reflecting multiple sides of this topic.

 Living Room Conversations offers a simple, sociable and structured way to practice communicating across differences while building understanding and relationships.
 Typically, 4-6 people meet in person or by video call for about 90 minutes to listen to and be heard by others on one of our nearly 100 topics.
 Rather than debating or convincing others, we take turns talking to share, learn, and be curious.
 No preparation is required, though background links with balanced views are available on some topic pages online.
 Anyone can host using these italicized instructions.
 Hosts also participate.

 Why We're Here (~10 min)

 Share your name, where you live, what drew you here, and if this is your first conversation.

 How We'll Engage (~5 min)

 These will set the tone of our conversation; participants may volunteer to take turns reading them aloud.
 (Click here for the full conversation agreements.)

 - Show respect and suspend judgment.